Sarrasor/RoboticManipulators/README.md

 * `robots` - Folder with IK and FK solutions.
 Solution descriptions are in `.md` files
 * `utils` - Several useful utils like `SymbolicTransformation` or `TrajectoryGenerator` that can help with matrix multiplication, planning and other Robotics-related stuff
-* `tests` - Unit tests
+* `docs` - Folder with some theory
 	* `Dynamics.md` - Review of dynamic modeling of robotics manipulators
+	* `FanucJacobians.md` - Review of Jacobian calculation on the example of Fanuc manipulator
+	* `GeometricCalibration.md` - Review of geometric parameter calibration on the example of Fanuc manipulator
 	* `TrajectoryPlanning.md` - Review of trajectory planning for robotic manipulators
+* `tests` - Unit tests

 ## How to run